somi2019/somi-2019/README.md

 *	Attendance of Winning Teams with the Location of Game:

-This plot shows relationship of attendance vs winning teams and the location of matches, colored disceretly,also *Netherland* match there were fewest attendance to watch the game.
+This plot shows relationship of attendance vs winning teams and the location of matches, colored disceretly,also in *Netherland* match there were fewest attendance to watch the game.

 ![6](https://user-images.githubusercontent.com/70166302/99691929-bc068f80-2a57-11eb-947b-2b53e66ace3a.png)